-There are several definitions of Pharming (pronounced “farming”), but suffice to say that pharming is a form of web page or browser hi-jacking and can take one of several forms.
+There are several definitions of Pharming (pronounced “farming”), but suffice it to say that Pharming is a form of web page or browser hi-jacking and can take one of several forms.
 For example,

-- Sometimes, it comes in the form of an actual website that has been cracked and its links changed to re-direct your browser to a bogus site.
+- It may come in the form of an actual website that has been cracked and its links changed to re-direct your browser to a bogus site.

-- Sometime, it comes in the form of a phishing email that may have a link that describes a legitimante website (www.chasebank.com), but will actually link to another (bogus) site:
+- It may come in the form of a phishing email that may have a link that describes a legitimate website but will actually link to a bogus site.